nhsconnect/document-store-prototype/documentation/diagrams/userJourney/upload-docs.md

-# Upload Documents
+# Upload Docs

-The user journey diagram below illustrates the journey that the user goes through when uploading documents.
+The user journey diagram below illustrates the journey that the user goes through when uploading docs.

-This diagram assumes that has the required permissions to search for a valid NHS number and upload documents.
+This diagram assumes that has the required permissions to search for a valid NHS number and upload docs.

 ```mermaid
 journey